 A Practice Note describing the laws, regulations, enforcement practices, and local resources to consider when developing, implementing, and maintaining an information security program in Germany or as applied to data originating from Germany.
-It addresses related EU law, such as the EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR), the EU Directive on the Security of Network and Information Systems (Directive 2016/1148/EC) (NIS Directive), and Germany's implementing laws, including the Data Protection Adaptation and Implementation Act (Datenschutz-Anpassungs- und Umsetzungsgesetz EU) (DSAnpUG-EU) and the NIS Directive Implementation Act (NIS-Richtlinien-Umsetzungsgesetz).
-It also discusses critical infrastructure issues and Federal Office for Information Security (Bundesamt für Sicherheit in der Informationstechnik) (BSI) regulations, standards, and resources.
-The Germanyspecific guidance in this Note may be used with the generally applicable resources listed in the Global Information Security Toolkit (W-003-1855).
+It discusses the Federal Data Protection Act (BDSG) and critical infrastructure provider obligations under the IT Security Act and IT Security Act 2.0.
+It addresses related EU law, such as the EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR), the EU Directive on the Security of Network and Information Systems (Directive 2016/1148/EC) (NIS Directive), and Germany's implementing laws.
+It also discusses Federal Office for Information Security (BSI) regulations, standards, and resources.
+Finally, the Practice Note also addresses the requirements in light of recent legislative developments such as the NIS 2 Directive (Directive (EU) 2022/2555) and the DORA Regulation (Regulation (EU) 2022/2554).
+The Germany-specific guidance in this Note may be used with the generally applicable resources listed in the Global Information Security Toolkit.